browserengineering/book/book/http.md

 :::

 ::: {.further}
-You can find out more about the \"sockets\" API on [Wikipedia](https://en.wikipedia.org/wiki/Berkeley_sockets).
+You can find out more about the "sockets" API on [Wikipedia](https://en.wikipedia.org/wiki/Berkeley_sockets).
 Python more or less implements that API directly.
 :::